jwcho1221/Flight-Delay-Prediction/LabGuide200.md

 ### **STEP 3: Download the Data File to Your Local Computer**

-For this lab you will need a data file.
+For this lab, you will need a data file.
 Click [here](./files/datasets/Int_Flights_Aircraft_Weather.zip) to download a zipfile of the data file and unzip it to a directory on your local computer.
-This data file is the resulting integrated table including flight, weather, and aircraft data at each time and each airport. **If you want to follow steps to make this data file integrating flight.csv, weather.csv and aircraft.csv files, //// go to optional lab 600 . **
+This data file is the resulting integrated table including flight, weather, and aircraft data at each time and each airport.

 ### **STEP 4: Load the Data File to the ADW Instance using SQL Developer Data Import Wizard**